-Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers, and audio-visual resources for delivery of instructions.
-Half of the teachers use Jadui Pitara in their classrooms.
-Since the use of Jadui Pitara is limited, teachers could be guided and motivated to use it along with the other learning teaching materials.
+Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers and audio-visual resources for delivery of instructions.
+Less than half of the teachers use Jadui Pitara in their classrooms.
+Teachers should be guided and motivated to use Jadui Pitara along with the other learning teaching materials.